mutagen-io/mutagen/README.md

 - Mutagen is robust to connection drop-outs.
 It will attempt to reconnect automatically to endpoints and will resume synchronization safely.
-In the mean time, your local copy of a synchronization root continues to exist on the filesystem for you to edit like any other files.
+In the mean time, your local copy of a synchronization root continues to exist on the filesystem for you to access and edit like any other files.
 Once synchronization resumes, Mutagen will continue right where it left off, even resuming partially completed file staging.
 - Mutagen identifies changes to file contents rather than just modification times.
 - On systems that support recursive filesystem watching (macOS and Windows),